coder6586/Jokes-App/README.md

 # Jokes-App
-It is simple web app built using .NET Framework
+It is simple web app built using .NET Core(MVC)